ShadyShawkat/Blog-App/README.md

 5- Run the command `bundle install` to install all gems of the project.<br>
 6- To run the server use command `rails s` and to see it go to your browser and use this link `http://127.0.0.1:3000/`.<br>

+## Databases setup

+To create the databases, please follow these simple example steps:

+1- Run the command `rails db:create` to create the databases.
+2- Run the command `rails db:migrate` to create the neccessary tables and relations.

 ## Tests
 To run the tests, follow these simple steps: